BrightcoveOS/android-player-samples/README.md

 * [Widevine Modular Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/WidevineModularSampleApp): This app shows how to setup the Brightcove ExoPlayer with Widevine Modular content.

+* [Offline Playback Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/OfflinePlaybackSampleApp): This app demonstrates the Offline Playback feature.

+* [Picture In Picture Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/PictureInPictureSampleApp): This app demonstrates the Picture-in-Picture feature.
+Please note that Picture-in-Picture is supported only with Android 8.0 and above, and only on phone and tablet devices.

 ## Brightcove MediaPlayer sample apps:

 * [Ad Rules Google IMA Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/AdRulesIMASampleApp): This app shows how to setup to use the Google IMA Plugin to play ads via Ad Rules.
 This version has been tested and works with v3.1.3 of the IMA SDK.